tigrisdata/tigris-os-docs/docs/legal/service-terms.md

 17. **Indemnification.**

-    17.1 **General.** To the fullest extent permitted by law, User is responsible for its (and its End Users’) use of and access to the Tigris Object Storage Service, and User will defend and indemnify Tigris Data and each other Tigris Data Entity from and against any third-party claim, and any related liability, damage, loss, and expense, including attorneys’ fees and costs, arising out of or connected with: (a) User’s (and each End User’s) use of the Tigris Object Storage Service (including any activities under your or their account); (b) User’s (and any End User’s) violation of any portion of this Agreement, any representation, warranty, or agreement referenced in this Agreement, or any Law; (c) the Customer Content, including any allegation that User (or any End User) or any Customer Content
+    17.1 **General.** To the fullest extent permitted by law, User is responsible for its (and its End Users') use of and access to the Tigris Object Storage Service, and User will defend and indemnify Tigris Data and each other Tigris Data Entity from and against any third-party claim, and any related liability, damage, loss, and expense, including attorneys' fees and costs, arising out of or connected with: (a) User's (and each End User's) use of the Tigris Object Storage Service (including any activities under your or their account); (b) User's (and any End User's) violation of any portion of this Agreement, any representation, warranty, or agreement referenced in this Agreement, or any Law; (c) the Customer Content, including any allegation that User (or any End User) or any Customer Content